Enterprise and Boxer

 Lane/Gosbee-SongsOfShipsAndSailors, pp. 244-245, "The Enterprise and the Boxer" (1 text, 1 tune)

-NOTES [495 words]: There appear to be two songs titled "Enterprise and Boxer," this and another found in the Forget-Me-Not Songster; neither appears to have gone into tradition (the Lane/Gosbee-SongsOfShipsAndSailors text is from print).
+NOTES [680 words]: There appear to be two songs titled "Enterprise and Boxer," this and another found in the Forget-Me-Not Songster as well as on pp. 90-91 of Jackson-EarlySongsOfUncleSam; neither appears to have gone into tradition (the Lane/Gosbee-SongsOfShipsAndSailors text is from print).
 There is also a poem by Longfellow which of course exists only as a poem.
+It is called "My Lost Youth," and the relevant stanza (the fifth) runs

-As is almost standard in poetic accounts of battles from the War of 1812, this one ignores much of the story.
+As is almost standard in poetic accounts of battles from the War of 1812, this poemone ignores much of the story.
 Jameson, p.
 221, has this to say of the Enterprise:

 Even before this battle, Enterprise (the third navy ship of that name) had had a complex history, Paine, p.
 167, notes that she was built as a schooner during the Quasi-War with France, and captured several French privateers at that time.
 In 1812, after being laid up for some years, she was refitted as a brig and given the armament of 14 18-pound carronades and two 9-pound long guns which she carried during the War of 1812.
 Paine says Boxer had only 12 guns during their engagement.